-My name is Anton Stjepan Cebalo and I am a history writer.
+My name is Anton Stjepan Cebalo.
+I am a writer & historian.

 What This Blog Is About

 What I write about on this blog is broad, from historiography to philosophy to economics and more.
 I like to piece together what defines our current moment and where it is headed.
 Much of my work covers many different periods in world history to underscore modern secular trends and concepts that I consider important.

 I try to make my writing as accessible as possible.
 Today, I see ‘academia’ as being more marginal to everyday life than ever before.
 And for good reason, it just doesn’t speak to everyday realities anymore.
 These are interesting times, so we should at least take it a little more seriously.
 This also means that we shouldn’t apply 20th-century ideas so easily to our own time.
 The fundamentals of the world economy and how society organizes itself are, in my view, changing far too fast for many of them to be as valid any longer.

 Just as the crises of the early 20th century demanded new ideas, it time now to think with this same bold, creative urgency for the 21st century.
 At the risk of being reckless, let us grant this current moment its due and think big!